rishabh1125/nlp-1.2-context-lebelling/README.md

-# LeadSquared Project - nlp-1.2-context-lebeling

-## Extracting context from customer reviews
+# Extracting context from customer reviews
 15th September 2023
 ### SUMMARY
 The purpose of the project is to extract meaningful labels from customer reviews, which shall help in gathering insights from them accurately and efficiently from a large scale of data.
 I shall be taking it forward as a topic-labeling problem.